cssnr/stack-deploy-docs/docs/guides/get-started.md

 > See the [Inputs Documentation](../docs/inputs.md) for more options to customize your deployment.

-## Secrets

-You should store your credentials in [GitHub Actions Secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets).

-The [SSH key](../docs/inputs.md#ssh_key) should be copied and pasted exactly as it appears in the private key file.

-You do not need to add all values as a secret.
-However, be aware that any inputs not added as a secret, will be visible in the [GitHub Actions Logs](https://docs.github.com/en/actions/how-tos/monitor-workflows/use-workflow-run-logs).

-Likewise, if you add your GitHub username or the port number 22 as a secret, these values will be replaced with `***`'s anywhere they appear in the logs, including repository names.

-If working within an [GitHub Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) you can create these secrets in the organization and make them available to all your repositories.
-_This is why I use the [cssnr](https://github.com/cssnr) organization._

 ## Command

 The command used to deploy the stack is generated depending on mode.